The Top Disability and Wheelchair Accessible Activities in New Zealand

 Get an insight into the traditions of the Maori culture on one of the cultural shows in New Zealand.
-Wheelchair accessible experiences like Tamaki Maori Village (more info on Viator, Tripadvisor and Klook) and Mitai Maori Village (on Viator and Tripadvisor) include cultural workshops and demonstrations, cultural song and dance and a traditional buffet meal of a hangi (see the 25 Foods You Have to Try in New Zealand).
+Wheelchair-accessible experiences like Te Pa Tu (formerly Tamaki Maori Village – more info on Viator and Klook) and Mitai Maori Village include cultural workshops and demonstrations, cultural song and dance and a traditional buffet meal of a hangi (see the 25 Foods You Have to Try in New Zealand).

 See more Maori experiences in the 10 Best Maori Tours in New Zealand.

 We’ll end our list with a favourite Kiwi pastime: fishing.
-With more than 15,000km (9,320 miles) of coastline, 775 lakes and countless kilometres of rivers, there is certainly not a lack of fishing spots in New Zealand.
-Plus, there’s plenty of local fishing charters who would love to have you aboard.
-Some of our recommended fishing charters that usually can accommodate wheelchair users include Spot-X Fishing Charters in the Bay of Islands and Wish 4 Fish in Whakatane.
+With more than 15,000 km (9,320 mi) of coastline, 775 lakes and countless kilometres of rivers, there is certainly not a lack of fishing spots in New Zealand.
+Plus, there are plenty of local fishing charters who would love to have you aboard.
+Some of our recommended fishing charters that usually can accommodate wheelchair users include Coromandel Fishing Charters in the Coromandel and Wish 4 Fish in Whakatane.